 With a name that embodies being green in the sense of always growing, this acoustic rock and soul duo settled into the Americana genre with their music incorporating several styles.
 When writing songs, they don’t limit themselves to one style, but instead create music to tell their stories that they hope will inspire others.
 With the dream of energizing the spirit and freeing the audience of all concern through an immersive, passionate musical experience, Ellen Skogman and Billy Kensinger started performing together in January 2019.
 The audiences felt such a connection with The Leafy Greens Band that the duo played over 150 shows around Florida that first year.
-The word continued to spread quickly as Ellen and Billy are currently on pace to play over 200 shows in 2020 despite the challenges of a global pandemic.
+Despite the challenges of the global pandemic, they continued to play and began recording their first original album, “A Song About…” releasing 11/10/2021!
+With only 3 years into their music careers, they are on their way to a long standing journey pursuing their passion with each other and sharing it all with the world.

 The Leafy Greens Band are taking that in-person immersive, passionate musical experience and channeling it into recording their first album with the help of producer, Randy Wolan, who has recorded live bluegrass albums which included The Avett Brothers and The SteelDrivers.
 Ellen and Billy are proud of the songs they have written together, with “A Song About Hope” and “A Song About Redolence” being incorporated into their live shows.
 After performing at The Sutler Saloon in Nashville in 2020, they met platinum-selling songwriters and saw an opportunity to grow by setting up writing sessions that could influence the flow of the album.